- Questionnaire Text

 This variable is not available for any of the currently selected samples.

 CHAMPLW identifies persons who had health insurance coverage, during the previous week, from the Civilian Health and Medical Program Uniform Service of the Department of Defense (CHAMPUS) and/or from the Civilian Health and Medical Program of the Department of Veteran's Affairs (CHAMPVA).
-For more information about these programs, or to identify persons who had such insurance coverage during the previous year, see CHAMPUS and CHAMPVA.
+For more information about these programs, or to identify persons who had such insurance coverage during the previous year, see TRCCOVLY and CHAMPVALY.

 CHAMPLW is one of a series of variables relating to current insurance coverage included in the CPS during 1996 and 1997 only.
 Interviewers first asked whether the individual was covered by any type of health plan during the previous week.
 If the answer was affirmative, they asked whether current insurance coverage was of the same type as coverage during the previous year, and then collected information on up to five types of health insurance coverage for the previous week.